Sengoku Basara: The Last Party: Summary

 The two armies arrive last to the meeting, in the middle of Tokugawa's call to stop warring with each other.
 He nearly gets through to everyone, but the sudden arrival of Ishida and his army triggers a melee.
 Ieyasu, Maede, and Yukimura reluctantly join the fray, further complicated by the arrival of Mōri Motonari, who winds up battling Chōsokabe Motochika.
 In the midst of the fighting, Date and Mitsunari duel, and Tenkai sics Oichi on the battlefield.
 Ishida gains the upper hand, but as he goes for a deathblow, it fails thanks to special armor Masamune's retainers forged for him.
 Masamune turns the tables and goes for a killstrike of his own, but Ieyasu takes the attack in his former ally's stead.
 At that moment, Oichi uses her dark powers - augmented by the bloodshed on the battlefield - to resurrect her brother Oda Nobunaga, who feeds on the lives of various soldiers to anchor him to the world of the living.

 Date, Yukimura, Maede, Sarutobi Sasuke, Kojuro, Ieyasu, and Mitsunari confront the Devil King, but his power is even greater than before.
 Mitsunari refuses to yield, but he is saved when Ōtani sacrifices himself to slow Oda's resurrection.
 Using the opening, the remaining fighters launch one final volley, but it fails.
 Nearby, Tenkai prepares to kill Oichi, but she is spurred by the spirit of her late husband to kill Tenkai and stop her brother.
 Before Oda can finish the last of his opposition, Mitsunari uses the last of his strength to wound him, buying Oichi time to arrive.
 She sacrifices herself to send Oda back to the afterlife, ending the battle.

 In the aftermath, Mitsunari agrees to drop his vendetta against Masamune so long as he sticks to his moral principles, and Ieyasu suggests Ishida join him.
 He refuses, so Ieyasu challenges him to a duel over the matter.
 At the same time, Date and Yukimura decide to settle their rivalry once and for all, continuing the turbulence of the Sengoku Era.

 Music

-The opening song is "FLAGS" by T.M.
-Revolution and the ending song is "The party must go on" also by T.M.
+The opening theme song is "FLAGS", while the ending theme song is "The party must go on" both performed by T.M.
 Revolution.